meken/cloud-hackathons/hacks/adk-intro/solutions.md

 )
 ```

+Format of the response is not relevant for this challenge as long as all of the available heroes are returned.

 Make sure that the changes are pushed to the repository so the next driver can pick up the changes.

 ## Challenge 3: Agent's Logbook